FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 `File: server/routes/_.js`

-Try it out—navigate to [localhost:9000](http://localhost:9000).
-You should land on [localhost:8080](http://localhost:8080).
+Try it out: Navigate to [localhost:9000](http://localhost:9000) and you should land on [localhost:8080](http://localhost:8080).
 Now, from anywhere else in our Express server, we can easily serve the React client with `res.redirect('/')`.

 ### Adding New Routes